spatie/laravel-model-cleanup/README.md

 }
 ```

-When running the console command `clean:models` all newsItems deleted before than a year will be deleted completly from the database.
+When running the console command `clean:models` all newsItems deleted before than a year will be deleted completely from the database.

 ### Command